Go off at half-cock

 "Who should enter unto the company, but young Captain Firebrace, half-cocked... come hither to finish his evening's potation."

 There doesn't appear to be any particular link between the mechanics of firearms and drunkenness.
 Several other 'half' phrases were also used in the 18th century to mean 'half-drunk'.
-'Half-seas-over' was a nautical term that is listed in the first slang dictionary BE's Dictionary of the Canting Crew, circa 1700, with the meaning 'almost drunk'.
+'Half-seas-over' was a nautical term that is listed in the first slang dictionary A New Dictionary of the Terms Ancient and Modern of the Canting Crew, circa 1700, with the meaning 'almost drunk'.
 Another example is 'half-and-half', which, in addition to being the name of a mixture of equal parts ale and porter, was also listed as a term meaning 'tipsy'.

 This meaning of 'half-cocked' was taken up with particular enthusiasm in Australia.
 Clearly, they felt they hadn't enough terms for drunkenness and wanted to expand their repertoire.
 Fergus Hume's Madame Midas: a story of Australian mining life, 1888, explained the term: